 Living ‘the balanced life is all about incorporating variety into your daily munchings, all while still ensuring you’re hitting your body’s macronutrient requirements.
 One of these macronutrients is of course protein – one of the most talked-about (and therefore misunderstood) compounds your body needs

 Protein is made up of amino acids, which can be found in a couple of different forms.
 Animal proteins such as lamb, beef, chicken, eggs and cheese all great sources of protein as the amino acids they contain are identical or very similar to those required in the human body.
 But that doesn’t mean they’re our only saviour!

-Plant based proteins are an excellent alternative to their animal based counterparts.
-Not only are they cheaper and more environmentally sustainable, they’re much cleaner, have a multitude of other health benefits for the body and put less stress on your organs.
+Plant-based proteins are an excellent alternative to their animal-based counterparts.
+Not only are they cheaper and more environmentally sustainable, but they’re also much cleaner, have a multitude of other health benefits for the body and put less stress on your organs.
 When consumed in excess animal proteins, such as red meat, can increase your LDL cholesterol which contributes to your risk of heart disease and stroke.
-While this isn’t a problem if you regulate your intake, it does mean that even the biggest steak fans need to find protein from plant based sources!
+While this isn’t a problem if you regulate your intake, it does mean that even the biggest steak fans need to find protein from plant-based sources!

 So… whether you’re a vegan, vegetarian or simply looking to balance out your diet, what are the best (and most readily available) sources of plant protein?